fanqyxl/icarus-rewrite/README.md

 > WRITABLE HAS COMPLETELY ABANDONED THIS PROJECT, SO I WILL TRY TO TAKE OVER

 > [!IMPORTANT]
-> IT IS KNOWN THAT ICARUS IS CURRENTLY BROKEN SERVER SIDE.
-I WILL FIND A FIX SOON, HOST A SAFE PUBLIC IP, AND REMOVE THE LINES WHERE IT LOGS DEVICE SECRETS (insuring you dont get remotely compromised)
+> ICARUS SHOULD BE WORKING NOW, BUT YOU WILL HAVE TO CREATE NEW PREBUILTS.
+I WILL HAVE PREBUILTS UP @ https://dl.fanqyxl.net.
+I WILL ALSO SOON HOST A SAFE PUBLIC IP, AND REMOVE THE LINES WHERE IT LOGS DEVICE SECRETS (insuring you dont get remotely compromised)

 > [!IMPORTANT]